Q: Do you charge for a consultation?

 Q: Where is your office located?

 A: We are located at 140 North Ocoee Street which is directly across the street from the Bradley County Courthouse in Cleveland, Tennessee.
 The Bradley County Courthouse has two entrances: one on North Ocoee Street and the other on Broad Street.
-The Ocoee Street entrance has the large handicapped ramp and the memorials dedicated to our veterans who have served our country.
+The Ocoee Street entrance has the large handicap ramp and the memorials dedicated to our veterans who have served our country.
 My office is located in what used to be known as the Bell and Associates Law Office and two doors down from what used to be known as Diamond Lil’s Restaurant.
 It is now known as the Cobblestone Grill.
 The office is marked with several signs with “Jerry Hoffer Attorney at Law” or “Divorce and Family Law Center”.
 We have a map on this website marking the location of our office.

 Q: How come you cannot tell me with certainty what will happen in my case, or how come you cannot guarantee the outcome of my case?

 A: A good attorney will never make a guarantee about the outcome of a case.
 No attorney should tell a client exactly what will happen in a given case.
 An attorney should only tell a client the best case scenario, the worst case scenario, and the most likely scenario and then advise the client.
+The client makes the final decision.

 Some judges are very predictable with reference to a certain set of facts.
 Some judges are unpredictable no matter what kind of case is before them.
 What I generally do is take all factors into consideration and evaluate your case based upon the facts.
 We can then talk about what a judge may or may not do and your options.
 Every case is different.
 Do not compare your case to others.